globalconceptsmediallc-oss/gcm-operating-system-app/docs/DECISIONS.md

 ## Title

-Workers Have a Single Responsibility.
+Evidence Collection Has a Single Responsibility.

 ## Status